-When client $h(j)$ receives the data blocks $\{M^{t,i}_j\}$ from another client $i$, it aggregates them into a new data block $\tilde{M}^t_j=\sum_{\text{received }i} M^{t,i}_j$.
-For client $h(j)$, it can choose to upload the data block $\tilde{M}^t_j$ once a predefined time window has elapsed (\textit{non-wait mode}), or it can upload the data block after all the $j$-th blocks from all the clients have been received and aggregated (\textit{wait mode}).
+When client $h(j)$ receives the data blocks $\{M^{t,i}_j\}$ from another client $i$, it aggregates them and its own $j$-th data block into a new data block $\tilde{M}^t_j=\sum_{\text{received }i} M^{t,i}_j$.
+For client $h(j)$, it can choose to upload the data block $\tilde{M}^t_j$ once a predefined time window has elapsed (\textit{non-wait mode}), or it can upload the AGR data block after all the $j$-th blocks from all clients have been received and aggregated (\textit{wait mode}).